the-tomato-king/Tomatch/README.md

 - [ ] Update: Users can modify product details such as name, category, and image.
 - [ ] Delete: Users can remove unwanted customized products.

 1.2 shoppinglists
-- [ ] Create: Users create new shopping lists and add products.
+- [x] Create: Users create new shopping lists and add products.
-- [ ] Read: Users retrieve their shopping lists and associated products.
+- [x] Read: Users retrieve their shopping lists and associated products.
-- [ ] Update: Users can rename shopping lists, modify items, and mark items as purchased.
+- [x] Update: Users can mark items as purchased in each of shopping lists.
-- [ ] Delete: Users can delete entire shopping lists or remove individual products from a list.
+- [x] Delete: Users can delete entire shopping lists.

 1.3 price_records
 - [ ] Create: Users add price records manually or via OCR from price tags.